-My personal website is built using Hugo, the Hugo Coder theme, and an automated deployment workflow designed for speed, simplicity, and long-term maintainability.
+My personal website is built using Hugo, the hugo-theme-terminal theme, and an automated deployment workflow designed for speed, simplicity, and long-term maintainability.

 I chose an open-source static site generator to keep full control over my content, ensure long-term stability, and avoid dependencies on external platforms or databases.